jputrino/rtd-redirects/README.md

 # rtd-redirects

-Redirects F5 documentation from Read the Docs to clouddocs.f5.com
+This is a dummy project that redirects F5 documentation from Read the Docs to http://clouddocs.f5.com.